ParserKt/ParserKt/README.md

 digits.read("a3") //null //(= notParsed)
 ```

+A parser mainly recognize, and transform inputs into a simpler form (like AST) for post-processing (preetify, evaluate, type-check, ...), and it can be used to create (DSL) language tools / compilers / transpilers / interpreters.

 ```kotlin
 // Generic parsing for [1, a, b] where (b > a) val ints = Seq(::IntTuple, item(1), *Contextual(item<Int>()) { i -> satisfy<Int> { it > i } }.flatten().items() )